IBM-Bluemix-Docs/security-advisor/setup-network.md

 After you've onboarded to the GA version of Network Insights, you can delete the beta service components from your cluster.

-The Network Insights beta is deprecated as of **12 February 2021**.
+The Network Insights beta is deprecated as of **13 January 2021** and will no longer be supported as of **12 February 2021**.
 To remove the Network Insights components from your cluster, you can use the following steps.
 {: deprecated}